-PE 100 (Swimming and Water Safety) and PE 411 (Medical Care Provider) are a requirement for students seeking the U.S. Coast Guard License.
-The PE 411 course is offered during the Summer Sea Term for students in the "unlimited" license programs, and in both the Fall and Spring semesters for students in the curricula.
+PE 103 (Water Safety and Survival for Mariners) and PE 411 (Medical Care Provider) are a requirement for students seeking the U.S. Coast Guard License.
+Both courses are offered in the Fall and Spring semesters.
+The PE 411 course is also offered during the Summer Sea Term for students in the "unlimited" license programs.

-PE 100 Swimming and Water Safety
+PE 100 Swimming